 With over 8.5 million items, we house the largest and most diverse botanical and mycological collections in the world.
 They represent approximately 95% of vascular plant genera and 60% of fungal genera.
 Here is a guide to the different types of collection we hold.

-Due to the ongoing COVID-19 situation, our collections will be closed to visitors until at least 11 January 2021.
+Due to the ongoing COVID-19 situation, our collections will be closed to visitors until 31 March 2021 to ensure safe working conditions for staff and visitors.

-For the Herbarium, Fungarium, and Economic Botany collections, loans, samples and image requests will not be processed until November 2020 at the earliest, though we will gradually work through requests which have accumulated.
-Requests for seed from the Millennium Seed Bank are still being processed, although despatch may take longer than usual.
+For the Herbarium, Fungarium, and Economic Botany collections, loans, samples and image requests, we are gradually working through requests which have accumulated.
+Requests for seed from the Millennium Seed Bank are being processed, although despatch may take longer than usual.

 We apologise for any inconvenience caused.